96 GeV Scalar Boson in the 2HDM with U(1)_H Gauge Symmetry: Results

 which denote three mixing angles between CP-even neutral Higgs bosons, $v_2/v_1$, the VEV of $\Phi$, the heavy neutral Higgs boson mass, the pseudoscalar boson mass, the charged Higgs boson mass, the Yukawa couplings of extra quark and lepton, and the gauge coupling of the $U(1)_H$ symmetry, respectively.

 For the three mixing angles, we allow the entire range, $0 \le \alpha_{1,2,3} \le 2 \pi$.
 For $\tan\beta$ and $v_\Phi$, we use the following ranges

-However, it turns out that $1\le \tan\beta \le 10 $ and $5\times 10^3\le v_\Phi /$GeV $\le 10^4$ are sufficient for the scanning of the parameters.
-The ranges of the masses of the extra scalar bosons are taken to be $10 \le m_{H,A,H^\pm} /$GeV $\le 1000$, respectively.
-The Yukawa couplings of the extra quark and lepton are in the ranges of $ 0 \le y_{D,L} \le 4 \pi$, respectively, but for simplicity we set $y_D = y_L = 1$.
+The ranges of the masses of the extra scalar bosons are taken to be $500 \le m_{H,A,H^\pm} /$GeV $\le 1500$, respectively, considering the bounds from flavor physics.
+We have checked broader ranges for $\tan \beta$, $v_{\Phi}$, and the scalar boson masses, but we have found that it does not change the overall behavior of signal strengths in allowed regions.
+We have also limited the angles in the ranges of $ 0.5 \le \alpha_1 \le 1.5$, $1 \le \alpha_2 \le 2$, and $1 \le \alpha_3 \le 2$ because no allowed regions exist outside these ranges in the first scan with the entire range, or the other allowed regions does not change the overall feature.
+At first, the Yukawa couplings of the extra quark and lepton are in the ranges of $ 0 \le y_{D,L} \le 4 \pi$, respectively, but for simplicity we set $y_D = y_L = 1$.
 We note that essential features from the analysis are not modified even though larger Yukawa couplings are chosen.
 The $U(1)_H$ gauge coupling must not be large because of constraints from the $Z'$ boson search at the LHC.
 We take $g_X$ to be in the range of $0.01 \le g_X \le 0.1$.
 Then, the $Z'$ mass, $m_{Z'}$, is written in terms of the parameters

 where

 We find that the $Z'$ mass is in the range of $100 \sim 1000$ GeV for allowed parameters while the VEV for the $U(1)_H$ symmetry breaking is in the range of $5 \sim 10$ TeV.